Thank you for trying AMP!

 As a last resort, you might have to pay for that information if we do not have it.
 The Arrest Record Search will cost you a small amount, but their data is the freshest available and for that reason, they charge to access it.

-Visiting appointments must be made the day before the desired visit by telephoning the Jail at 541-812-9212.
-The visiting line is open from 7:00 a.m. to 12:00 p.m. and then from 1:00 p.m. to 4:30 p.m., Visitors under the age of 18 must be accompanied by their parents or legal guardian.
-Visitors must bring a government-issued picture ID (i.e. driver’s license, military ID).
+Visiting appointments must be made the day prior to the desired visit by telephoning the Jail at 541-812-9212.
+The visiting line is open from 7:00 a.m. to 12:00 p.m. and then from 1:00 p.m. to 4:30 p.m.
+Visitors under the age of 18 must be accompanied by their parent or legal guardian.
+Visitors must bring government issued picture ID (i.e. driver’s license, military ID).
 ID must show your photo and date of birth.